Hossein Fatemi: Arrest and execution

 In August 1953, Mosaddegh's government was overthrown by a CIA-orchestrated coup d'état.
-Just before the coup d'état the Western publications, including Newsweek, reported that Fatemi was one of communists who were dangerous threats for Iran.
+Just before the coup d'état the Western publications, including Newsweek, reported that Fatemi was one of the communists who were dangerous threats for Iran.
 The other cabinet members who were also regarded as communist threats were Mehdi Azar and Abdol Ali Lofti.

 On 15 August, Fatemi was to be arrested along with Mosaddegh and other close associates, but the first U.S.-led coup attempt failed.
 Fatemi was arrested by a Royalist group of officers and soldiers who were in such a hurry that he was not allowed to put shoes on, but he was eventually released and went directly to Mosaddegh's residence.
 Fearful of the apparent failure of the coup, Mohammad Reza Pahlavi immediately fled to Baghdad.
 In the morning after the first coup attempt, while Mosaddegh still remained a strong proponent of constitutional monarchy, Fatemi advised Mosaddegh to declare a republic in light of the failed coup attempt.
 In the evening of that same day, Fatemi, in a fiery editorial in his newspaper Bakhtar-e Emruz and a public speech, denounced the Shah as "capricious and bloodthirsty", a "servant of the British", and a "thief of Baghdad".
 On 19 August, the offices of Fatemi's newspaper were attacked and burnt down by mobs incited by an Iranian CIA agent.
 Later that day the second coup attempt succeeded.
 With Mosaddegh arrested, Fatemi went underground, taking shelter in a Tudeh safe house.

-He began to write his memoir, but after 204 days of concealment, he was discovered and arrested on 13 March 1954.
+Fatemi began to write his memoir, but after 204 days of concealment, he was discovered and arrested on 13 March 1954.
 During his capture the forces killed his sister, Saltanate Banoo, who attempted to save Fatemi.
 He was then tortured and convicted by a military court on 10 October for "treason against the Shah" and sentenced to death.
 Diminishing his role in Fatemi's execution, Mohammad Reza Shah wrote in his posthumously published book Answer to History that, "I was unable to prevent the execution of Hossein Fatemi, Mossadegh’s Foreign Minister, because he was a communist."

 Fatemi was executed by firing squad at Ghasr barracks at 6 am on 10 November 1954 in Tehran, when he was still suffering from fever and the injuries of the unsuccessful attempt of assassination on him by Fadayan-e Islam.
 Fatemi was buried in Ebn-e Babooyeh cemetery in Shahr-e Ray, near Tehran.